-Your CRS Club should use your creativity and passion to determine how you will mobilize your campus community through those four actions to create positive change in our world.
-Your school's advocacy and fundraising actions should be carried out throughout your school year with the following guidance:
+CRS Club members should use their creativity and passion to determine how they will mobilize their campus community through those four actions to create positive change in our world.
+Your school's advocacy and fundraising actions should be carried out throughout your school year with the following guidance.
+See the Act: Advocacy and Fundraising section of this manual for ideas on how to involve your community.